-Luggage Transport We will transfer your luggage between each overnight stop - if accommodation when you set off in the morning, it will be moved on to your next B&B. You only need to carry a small day sack with the clothes and provisions you require during the day's walk.
+Luggage Transport We will transfer your luggage between each overnight stop - if you leave your luggage at the accommodation when you set off in the morning, it will be moved on to your next B&B. You only need to carry a small day sack with the clothes and provisions you require during the day's walk.

-Packed Lunches Provided for each day's walking and recommended on this holiday the UK travel insurance is worth having. as there will not always be a handy shop or cafe on the route.
+Packed Lunches Provided for each day's walking and recommended on this holiday as there will not always be a handy shop or cafe on the route.

-Off Road Parking If you are travelling by

-car we can usually arrange off road parking for the duration of your trip.
+Off Road Parking If you are travelling by car we can usually arrange off road parking for the duration of your trip.
 (There may be a small charge for this).
 Arrangement of return transport We can also arrange your transfer back to your car, (or advise you when public transport is a better option)!